KaloudasDev/contribution-forge/README.md

 ## Overview

-This repository provides a production-ready automation script designed to simulate authentic GitHub activity patterns across an entire year.
+This repository provides a production-ready script designed to simulate GitHub activity across an entire year.
-It intelligently distributes commits based on seasonal trends and configurable activity ratios creating human-like commit graphs.
+It intelligently distributes commits based on trends and configurable ratios creating human-like graphs.

 ## Features